tustin2121/James_Somerton_Transcripts/_videos/KarOvBQCyKE.md

 However, one of the most significant aspects of the show is its representation of queer characters.
 One of the most prominent gay characters in *The Last of Us* is Bill.

 In the game, Bill is a loner and an expert in surviving in this infected world.
-However, his past is revealed to the player through notes and diary entries scattered throughout the game, where it is revealed that he had a partner named Frank, who was infected. <mark>Bill's story is tragic and his portrayal in the game is sympathetic and nuanced, avoiding the common stereotypes the queer characters are often subjected to.</mark>
+However, his past is revealed to the player through notes and diary entries scattered throughout the game, where it is revealed that he had a partner named Frank, who was infected. <mark fc>Bill's story is tragic and his portrayal in the game is sympathetic and nuanced, avoiding the common stereotypes the queer characters are often subjected to.</mark>

 The TV show expands on his character's backstory.
 In episode 3, we see the full story of Bill and Frank.
 Their relationship is depicted in a heartfelt and authentic manner.
 A long-lasting relationship between two men who create a sort of paradise for themselves in the middle of the horrors of the infected world.
 The show also explores the trauma that Bill experiences as a result of the idea of losing Frank.
 Because in this apocalyptic world, neither of them could imagine living without the other.